Presbyterian Ladies' College, Sydney: School badge

-The school's highly symbolic badge was inspired by the first principal, Dr. Marden, and designed in 1888 by the first art teacher, J.A.
+The school's symbolic badge was inspired by the first principal, Dr. Marden, and designed in 1888 by the first art teacher, J.A.
 Bennett.
 The maiden on the lion represents Knowledge, which is crowned by a tower representing the home, and holding a trident representing Sovereignty.
 A laurel wreath represents the victory of true womanhood, while the sun symbolises light and energy, and the crescent moon stands for youth.
 The words "Presbyterian Ladies' College, Sydney" surround the badge.

 The motto All'ultimo lavoro is Italian and comes from Dante's Commedia (Paradiso I, 13).
 It has variously been translated as "for the crowning task", "strive for the highest", "the utmost for the highest", or "I work for the highest", with the first of these being the most direct translation.

 The badge is reproduced in the leadlight over the front door of Shubra Hall, and may also be found on the recently opened Ex-Students' pathway.
 It was traditionally worn as part of the uniform on the Tam o' Shanter, until it was phased out in 1995.
 The badge is currently not worn on the academic uniform, partially due to its adoption by Pymble Ladies' College as their school crest in 1977.
 It was, however, reintroduced in 2003 as an addition to the Beret of the PLC Pipes and Drums uniform, and is also used by the college's Ex-students' Union, as it has been since 1905, with the addition of the words "Ex-students' Union" below.